AutomationGemDhanala/selenium-web-automation/README.md

     - maven is configured in your system [check with : 'mvn --version']

 * ##### Run test locally with below steps
-    - Clone the project to local - 'git clone https://github.com/venkateswarlu-dhanala/student-marks-evaluation.git'
+    - Clone the project to local - 'git clone https://github.com/venkateswarlu-dhanala/selenium-web-automation.git'
     - Run the command for first time - 'mvn clean install -DskipTests'

+  * ###### *Run 'TestNG' test for same functionality*
     - Run the command for test execution - 'mvn test'
+    - Report will be generated in 'src/main/resources/testng' folder for TestNG framework

+  * ###### *Run 'TestNG' test for same functionality*
+    - Run the command for test execution - 'mvn test -Dtest-type=junitTest'
+    - Report will be generated in 'src/test/resources' folder for Junit Cucumber framework

 #### *Thank you for visiting and Happy learning - Venkateswarlu Dhanala*